CPBridge/fetal_heart_analysis/README.md

 $ make
 ```

+#### Optimising for Best Performance

+In order to achieve high frame rate video processing, as used in my thesis and publications, you will need to perform some basic tuning of the compilation process.
+The best settings to use will vary between different platforms.
+In general, you will want to ensure that you are compiling in **release** mode (in CMake set the `CMAKE_BUILD_TYPE` variable to `Release`) and turn on all compiler optimisations.

+Wherever I have reported experimental results, I used the following set of compiler flags with GCC on Linux:

+`CMAKE_CXX_FLAGS_RELEASE` = `-O3 -DNDEBUG -march=native -DEIGEN_NO_DEBUG -Ofast`

+These settings ignore all debug operations (`-DNDEBUG`, and specifically for the Eigen library `-DEIGEN_NO_DEBUG`), make use of any special instructions your processor has available (`-march=native`), and trade off accuracy in favour of speed in mathematical operations (`-Ofast`).

 ### Scripts

 To run the scripts you will need a Python 2 interpreter (I've been using 2.7 but it may work on earlier versions).
 You will also need the following very common third-party packages, which are available in all good package management systems: